vixenathena/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 1. Select **New job**, name the job, and then select whether to migrate Windows servers and clusters or Linux servers that use Samba.
 Then select **OK**.
 2. On the **Enter credentials** page, type admin credentials that work on the servers you want to migrate from, and then select **Next**. <br>If you're migrating from Linux servers, instead enter credentials on the **Samba credentials** and **Linux credentials** pages, including an SSH password or private key.
+For the Windows Servers, please make sure that the account being used has active directory read permissions.

 3. Select **Add a device**, type a source server name or the name of a clustered file server, and then select **OK**. <br>Repeat this for any other servers that you want to inventory.